dannsam/xenko-docs/manual/physics/colliders.md

 > For colliders to interact with other physics objects, you need to set a [collider shape](collider-shapes.md) in the **Properties** grid.

 ## Triggers
-When a collider is a **trigger**, objects no longer bump into it.
-Instead they pass through it, **triggering** an event which you can detect in your code.
-For example, you can use a trigger to detect when a player character enters ("collides" with) a room, and use this in your script to trigger an event.
+When a collider is a **trigger**, objects don't bump into it.
+Instead they pass through it, which the trigger detects.

+You can use this to script events.
+For example, you can use a trigger to detect when a player character enters a room, and use this in your script to trigger an event.

 To make a collider a trigger, in the **Property grid**, under the component properties, select **Is Trigger**.

 For an example of how to use triggers, see the [Script a triggered event](tutorials/script-a-triggered-event.md) tutorial.

 ## Component properties

+You can adjust the properties of each component in the **Property grid**.

 Property              | Component             |  Description
 ----------------------|-----------------------|---------------------------------